dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 (Don't worry, ducks and duck-themed databases still love some Trek as well).

-DuckDB's suggestions are even context specific.
+DataMiner's suggestions are even context specific.
 Here, we receive a suggestion to use the most similar column from the table we are querying.

 ```sql
 SELECT long_ago FROM star_wars;